 This type of lubrication occurs where surfaces have a low degree of conformity combined with high contact pressures as found in gear drives (Rotax) and rolling bearing elements (wheel bearings).
 The lubricants are caught by the moving surfaces and under high pressure the viscosity increase to such a high level that it forms a semi-solid film keeping the two moving surfaces separated.

 And as long as these conditions do not change, the metal surfaces will not come into contact.
 In fact these surfaces may actually deform long before the semi-solid oil or grease film breaks, due to this remarkable property of the lubricant.

-As you can see, oil is trying to keep moving parts separated, transfer forces generated by the pistons rotating the propeller, removing heat.
+As you can see, the main job of engine oil is to keep moving parts separated, transfer forces generated by the pistons rotating the propeller, removing heat.
 Its a dirty job in a high pressure, high temperature environment and oil does that job perfectly!